 For most people doing preventative ORM, this will already be the case.
 Ideally, you want to be able to type your brand’s name, company’s name, or your name into the Google search bar and come back with only positive results on that first page—your website, your social media, positive press, and/or positive reviews.
 However, if you’re seeing irrelevant or negative content show up in your first page of results, that might be worrisome.

-If you’re seeing many negative results, or a few particularly high ranking negatives (in the first 4 or 5 spots on Google), then it might be worth reaching out to a professional ORM agency to help remove negative search results.
+If you’re seeing many negative results, or a few particularly high ranking negatives (in the first 4 or 5 spots on Google), then it might be worth getting digital reputation management to help remove negative search results.
 If you’re only seeing one or two negative or irrelevant results, and they’re close to the bottom of the page, then you don’t need to worry as much.
 The next two steps will help.